revolist/revogrid-docs/tests/e2e/docs/scenarios/context-menu.md

 ### CONTEXT-005 · P1 · Cell formatting, column formatting and pinning

 1. Right-click Grace Hopper Score95, open Format, and choose Circular progress presentation → Grace score renders as a circle, while numeric value remains95 and other rows keep their existing presentations.
-2. Open Score column header Format and choose Progress line → rows without cell overrides use line presentation, while Grace retains the new circular override and Ada retains its authored circular-progress cell override (value98).
+2. Right-click the Score column header → Format is not offered because the column contains Archived readonly scores.
+Confirm Ada retains its authored circular-progress presentation and Grace retains the authored progress-line presentation; apply any new score format at an editable cell instead of through the mixed-readonly column header.
 3. Double-click Ada Status → Status dropdown offers Active, Review, Archived and Not set; choose Review → cell becomes Review badge and reopening shows Review selected.
 Format options omit Pie, which the demo disables.
 4. Pin a row with its row command then unpin → record moves to/from pinned presentation without duplication.